 Check Your Treasurer File Weekly

 Each organization has a Treasurer File in the ASA office.
 ASA places unpaid bills, check requests that require additional documentation, donation deposit slips, and other financial correspondence into your Treasurer File.
 It is extremely important that you check your file regularly to pick up any documentation.
-Any paperwork not picked up after two years will be cleared out of your file.
+Any paperwork not picked up after one year will be cleared out of your file.